Grounded (video game): Development

 The team envisioned a game world that was interactive and in which players' actions would change the state of the world.
 Brennecke added that the game would feature a "memorable" story like other Obsidian's games.
 The team worked extensively on the artificial intelligence of insects, which govern their behaviors.
 For instance, ants are curious about the player character and initially do not attack.
 However, if the player builds a base around their food, or the player character becomes stronger and the ants begin to see them as a threat, they will attack the players.

-An animated series adaptation of the game is in the works with Brent Friedman developing the series.
+Future

+Sequel

+In June 2025, a sequel titled Grounded 2 was officially announced, with a game preview launching on July 29, 2025.

 Television series

 In July 2022, it was announced an animated series adaptation of the game is in the works with Brent Friedman developing the series.

 Reception

-Grounded has received "generally favorable" reviews, according to review aggregator Metacritic.
+Grounded was met with "generally favorable" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 84% of critics.

 It was nominated for Innovation in Accessibility at The Game Awards 2020 and won the Xbox Game of the Year award at the Golden Joystick Awards.
+It also received a nomination for Action Game of the Year at the 26th Annual D.I.C.E.
+Awards.

+By February 10, 2022, the game had attracted 10 million players.
+In-part by Xbox Game Pass.

 As of December 2022, the game had attracted more than 15 million players.